FAQ’s about EGMTC AUDITIONS

 Who auditions?
 Everyone who wants to be part of the cast.

 When are auditions?
-Fall Show Auditions for Dare To Dream Jr. are on August 11, 2025.
-Winter Show Auditions for Moana Jr. are on November 3, 2025, Auditions for Aladdin Kids are on November 3 and 4th, 2025.
+Winter Show Auditions for Moana Jr. are on November 3, 2025, Auditions for Aladdin Kids are on October 30th and 4th, 2025.

 How do I signup?
 Sign-up info has been emailed out.
 If you didn’t get an email, send us a message at egmusicaltheatre@gmail.com to be added to the interest list.
-Signups are on Monday, July 7th at 7pm.
-Visit this link at that time to signup for Dare to Dream Jr..
-Details about the Dare to Dream signups can be found here.
+Signups are on Tuesday, September 23 for Jr Cast Aladdin Kids and Wednesday, September 24th for Sr. Cast Moana Jr.

 Which show should 12 or 13-year-olds audition for?
 Do you take performers under age 7?
-For Dare To Dream Jr., everyone is performing together.
-For Moana Jr. and Aladdin Kids, 12 or 13 year-olds may choose the show in which they participate.
+Sr Cast for Moana Jr. is for ages 12-18 and for Jr Cast for Aladdin Kids ages 7-13.
+12 or 13 year-olds may choose the show in which they participate.
 We may direct them to one cast or another based on the needs of the casts.
-If you need more info. about this, contact Kate Nuttall.
-We may accept a limited number of children under the age of 7 IF there is room in the cast, depending on the child's readiness.
+If you need more info. about this, contact Kate Nuttall or Felecia Przybyla.

 What should I bring?
 Performers must fill out the registration form online to secure a spot in the show.
-Come to auditions prepared to have your height measured, have your photo taken, read lines, and sing a song.
+Come to auditions prepared to have your photo taken, dance with a group, read lines, and sing a song.

 What should I sing?